 - Stiffness along the spine

-If you need help assessing and treating pain related to your work setup, see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check-in online.
+If you need help assessing and treating pain related to your work setup, come see the experts at one of our urgent care locations.
+You can walk in, or save your spot online.
 We’ll have you back to feeling better in no time.

 - Princeton University.
 Ergonomics & Computer Use.
 Accessed: January 25, 2023. https://uhs.princeton.edu/health-resources/ergonomics-computer-use